Skip to main content

 We use these files to infer which RIR manages each address block and to cross-validate MaxMind's country assignments.

-3. Reverse DNS
+3. Reverse DNS (overview)

 4. Data merge process